cwntr/go-dex-client/infrastructure/infrastructure.md

 ## 9.)
 Configure XSN Lightning Daemon:

 **Important**: noseedbackup=1 means a default password will be used for wallet encryption -> this should only be used for testing purposes.
-If you want to specify your own password for wallet encryption, use noseedbackup=0 and you can use `./lncli create` to also see the backup seed.
+If you want to specify your own password for wallet encryption, use noseedbackup=0 and later on at step 11.)  and you can use `./lncli create` to also see the backup seed.

 `cd ~/.lnd_xsn`